💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 And with any luck, when you do check your business score, you’ll see that you’ve successfully built your business credit.

-How can I build my business credit in 10 days?
+How to build business credit FAQs

 No, your personal credit score doesn’t directly influence your business credit score.
 None of the three business credit reporting agencies (Dun & Bradstreet, Experian, and Equifax) use your personal score to calculate your business credit score.